 mortgages have gained a bad reputation over the years and have developed the misconception of being a last resort for struggling seniors.
 Despite recent FHA

 regulation changes and several good PR campaigns, reverse still has a stigma, according to a recent Mortgage Professional America

-The survey was sent to over 40,000 mortgage professional
+The survey was sent to over 40,000 mortgage professionals

-s, and 72.34% revealed the stigma surrounding the product was the most difficult thing in offering reverse mortgage
+, and 72.34% revealed the stigma surrounding the product was the most difficult thing in offering reverse mortgages

 On the flip side, those who sell reverse reported that the best thing about offering the product was the considerable growth potential with the aging baby boomer population (55.1%).
 Approximately 30.6% responded that they like helping seniors age in place; 6.1% said it was a stable business not entirely dependent on market conditions; and 4% revealed that offer reverse because the commission is higher and to diversify their product portfolios.